 Don’t get me wrong, stereotypes can be helpful in some circumstances.
 It just so happened that this date had never met a Christian, never mind one in their twenties, and so all he had to go on were the caricatures seen on screens and the loud sandwich-board-wearing man shouting “turn or burn” on the end of his street.
 We were both millennials working in creative jobs in London but as soon as he found out I was a Christian, it was like I was saying I was from a different planet – you know, if I believed in space…

-The first assumption my date had made was that Christians wouldn’t be on a non-Christian dating app.
+The first assumption my date had made was that Christians wouldn’t be on Tinder – an app sometimes seen as synonymous with hook ups.
 The truth is that for the many Christians looking to date someone who shares their faith there are dating apps specifically designed for doing just that, from Salt to Christian Connection.
 And yet, you don’t need me to tell you that just because someone identifies as part of the same group as you it means they share the same values (Trump posing with a Bible is my own case in point).

 He also assumed that I wouldn’t be confident, fun and love a drink.
 In reality, I know people of all faiths and none who choose not to drink but for me Jesus turning water into wine is evidence enough that the guy loved a party.
 He also assumed I don’t believe in science when 65.3% of all Physics Nobel Prize winners consider themselves Christians (obviously I wish I had quoted that stat at the time).
 Though I was taken aback by my date’s line of questioning, I’ve sadly known of people having it much worse.
 Tola Doll Fisher, author of ‘Still Standing – 100 Lessons From an ‘Unsuccessful’ Life’ shared their experiences with me.
 “Dates have assumed that I’m dumb, can’t think for myself and that I don’t have sex, since I’m currently single…”